trickytank/rwarrior/README.md

 Levels should be played in sequential order.
 So far, the beginner tower has been implemented with 9 levels.

-To play the first level, first read the level readme.
+To play the first level, first read the level read me.

 ```
 level_readme(1)